Political Advocacy

 The Legislative Agenda for ABC of Florida is determined by you - our members - during our annual Legislative Planning Conference as part of the Summer State Convention.
 Members from all five chapters vet issues, debate priorities, and then vote on specific bill or legislative efforts we will champion.

-Career and Technical Education (HB917 Rep. Snyder / SB 460 Sen. Simon)
+PASSED - Career and Technical Education (HB917 Rep. Snyder / SB 460 Sen. Simon)

 About Career and Technical Education: